zzou9/hyperbolic_embedding/README.md

 **Requirements**

-The requirements are listed in `requirement.txt`
+The requirements are listed in `requirements.txt`
 ```bash
 python >= 3.8
 numpy >= 1.23.0